ornao/pp5_vintage/README.md

 ### Conclusion:

-In conclusion, Times Gone By is committed to reshaping the fashion industry by connecting individuals with timeless vintage fashion pieces while promoting sustainability and individuality.
+In conclusion, Preloved is committed to reshaping the fashion industry by connecting individuals with timeless vintage fashion pieces while promoting sustainability and individuality.
 Our platform invites users to embark on a journey through history, celebrating the charm and significance of pre-loved fashion items.
-As we expand and grow, we look forward to making Times Gone By a beloved and enduring online vintage shopping destination.
+As we expand and grow, we look forward to making Preloved a beloved and enduring online vintage shopping destination.

 ##### Back to [top](#table-of-contents)<hr>

 ## User Goals

-- Easily and conveniently browse and purchase vintage fashion items from Times Gone By.
+- Easily and conveniently browse and purchase vintage fashion items from Preloved.
 - Access engaging and informative content on vintage fashion history, styling tips, and featured sellers through the blog.
-- Contact the Times Gone By team with any inquiries or support needs via the contact page.
+- Contact the Preloved team with any inquiries or support needs via the contact page.
-- In the future, contribute by listing their own vintage fashion items on the Times Gone By platform.
+- In the future, contribute by listing their own vintage fashion items on the Preloved platform.

 ## Site Owner Goals

 - Generate revenue through the sale of vintage fashion items on the eCommerce platform.
 - Build a strong and loyal customer base by providing a user-friendly platform and high-quality vintage fashion items.
-- Establish Times Gone By as a trusted and respected brand in the vintage fashion industry.
+- Establish Preloved as a trusted and respected brand in the vintage fashion industry.
 - Achieve profitability and long-term sustainability while promoting sustainable shopping practices.

 <hr>